WNP78/JunoXml/InputController.md

 |`FlightData.SurfaceVelocityMagnitude`|
 |`FlightData.VelocityMagnitude`|

 How awesome!
 Then it gets even more complex.

 You can assign, to any part modifier (the sub elements under `<Part>`), an `id` value, that uniquely identifies that modifier within the craft.
 You can then reference that from the InputController and get a value from that modifier.
 There are two ways to do this.

 Firstly, the modifier itself can act as an input.
 To do this, you just add the modifier ID straight out.
 This only works if that particular modifier is able to act as an InputControllerInput, and nothing does that at the moment.
+So for now, this paragraph is useless.
 But don't fret!
-Something probably will in the future.
-Also, there's another way.
+Something probably will use it in the future.

+There is also a way that works.
 By inputting the modifier ID, then a `.`, then a property name, you can get any property from the modifier!
 The properties you can choose are all listed in [this page](PartModifierScriptProperties).